metayeti/mINI/README.md

 ini.get("section").has("key");
 ```

+Section and key names are case insensitive and are stripped of leading and trailing whitespace. `ini["section"]` is the same as `ini["SECTION"]` is the same as `ini["   sEcTiOn   "]` and so on, and same for keys.
+Generated files always use lower case for section and key names.
+Writing to an existing file will preserve letter cases of the original file whenever those keys or sections already exists.

 ### Updating data

 To set or update a value:
 ```C++
 ini["section"]["key"] = "value";
 ```

+Note that when writing to a file, values will be stripped of leading and trailing whitespace .
+For example, the following value will be converted to just `"c"` when reading back from a file: `ini["a"]["b"] = "   c   ";`

 You can set multiple values at once by using `set()`:
 ```C++